sebestyenhompot/beautiful-jekyll/_posts/2019-05-30-georef_issues.md

 ---

-A reoccurring problem while using QGIS was that when I was trying to add a delimited text layer to the Google Maps layer, it basically loaded all the points on a minimum scale around the 0 degree of the coordinate system (thus, not far from Sao Tome and Principe in the
+A reoccurring problem while using QGIS was that when I was trying to add a delimited text layer to the Google Maps layer, it basically loaded all the points on a minimal scale around the 0 degree of the coordinate system (thus, not far from Sao Tome and Principe in the
 Gulf of Guinea).
 I used a TSV file in the following format created through the `match` function used in the text-to-map assignments:

 ![](/img/coord_qgis.png)